tiagolr/mididash/README.md

 #### macOS Testing

-MacOs builds are tested on a slow, unstable virtual machine using macOS Ventura 13.7, other versions of the OS have not been tested and it's the least tested target,
+MacOs builds are tested on a slow, unstable virtual machine using Ventura 13.7, other versions of the OS have not been tested and it's the least tested target, please open a ticket for new issues found.

 ### Hot plugging